parkwaydental

 Severe Bleeding and Nerve Damage

-Teeth are surrounded by a rich network of blood vessels, and improper extraction technique can cause severe bleeding that’s difficult to control at home.
+Teeth are surrounded by a rich network of blood vessels, and improper extraction technique can cause severe bleeding that is difficult to control at home.
 Without proper hemostatic agents and the knowledge to manage complications, excessive bleeding can become a medical emergency.

-Additionally, the roots of teeth, particularly lower molars, are positioned near important nerves that provide sensation to your lips, tongue, and chin.
-Damaging these nerves during pulling teeth at home can result in permanent numbness, tingling, or altered sensation in these areas a complication that even skilled oral surgeons work carefully to avoid.
+The roots of teeth, particularly lower molars, are positioned near important nerves that provide sensation to your lips, tongue, and chin.
+Damaging these nerves during a home extraction attempt can result in permanent numbness, tingling, or altered sensation in these areas.

 Damage to Surrounding Teeth and Jaw

-Using improper leverage or excessive force during a home extraction attempt can easily damage adjacent teeth, crack them, or loosen their attachment to your jaw.
-The jawbone itself can also fracture if too much force is applied, especially if the bone is weakened by infection or osteoporosis.
+Using improper leverage or excessive force during a home extraction attempt can easily damage adjacent teeth, crack them, or loosen their attachment to the jaw.
+The jawbone itself can fracture if too much force is applied, especially if the bone is already weakened by infection.
+These complications often result in needing extensive and expensive dental work to repair the damage.

 Why Professional Tooth Extraction Is Essential